Research Science Institute: Location

-Though it has convened at various locations (including two years, 1990 and 2004, when the program was held concurrently on both coasts of the US, - at UC San Diego and The George Washington University in 1989-1991, and Caltech and MIT in 2004), the Institute is most often associated with MIT, where it has been held every summer since 1992, for various reasons including availability of local mentorships (with Massachusetts General Hospital, MIT, and Harvard Medical School all within a few minutes of central campus) and convenience of facilities.
+Though it has convened at various locations (including two years, 1990 and 2004, when the program was held concurrently on both coasts of the US, at UC San Diego and The George Washington University in 1989-1991, and Caltech and MIT in 2004), the Institute is most often associated with MIT, where it has been held every summer since 1992, for various reasons including availability of local mentorships (with Massachusetts General Hospital, MIT, and Harvard Medical School all within a few minutes of central campus) and convenience of facilities, as well as at more distant locations such as Boston College and Tufts University.
 The program participants were housed in East Campus through 2003, Simmons Hall from 2004-2013, Fariborz Maseeh Hall from 2014-2017, MacGregor House in 2018, and Baker House in 2019.
 In 2020 and 2021, however, RSI went fully virtual due to the COVID-19 pandemic.
 RSI returned to in-person in 2022, and participants were housed in Next House.
+In 2023 and 2024, participants were housed again in Baker House, and in Fariborz Maseeh Hall for 2025.